yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 ### Installing yo and some generators

-First you'll need to install `yo` (the webapp generator is included):
+First you'll need to install `yo`, and other required tools:

 ```
 npm install -g yo grunt-cli bower
 ```

-This will automatically install `grunt` and `bower` for you, if you are using npm 1.2.10 or above.
+In addition to `yo`, this will automatically install `grunt` and `bower` for you, if you are using npm 1.2.10 or above.
 You can also install those manually: `npm install -g grunt-cli bower`.

 If you have installed Grunt globally in the past, you will need to remove it first: `npm uninstall -g grunt`